Save Water by Upgrading Your Toilet

-Whether you're refurbishing an entire bathroom, replacing an old or broken toilet or updating to a new water saving model, The Home Depot carries a wide range of models to ensure you'll find the right one for your home.
+Whether you are refurbishing an entire bathroom, replacing an old or broken toilet or updating to a new water saving model, The Home Depot carries a wide range of models to ensure you will find the right one for your home.
 This guide will tell you about the many features to consider when buying a toilet and the technology that is making them more comfortable, efficient and eco-friendly than ever before.

 Before shopping for a new toilet, familiarize yourself with the latest advances that help the environment by saving water.
 You will also save money on water and sewer bills.